 This program's academic calendar follows that of the University of Maryland, College Park, with regard to all holidays, vacation periods, and semester starting and ending dates.

-Access a copy of the Spring 2013 Course Schedule HERE.
+Access a copy of the Fall 2016 Course Schedule HERE.

 Tuition and Financial Aid